nroduit/nroduit.github.io/content/demo.en.md

 ------------------------------------------------------------------------

-#### Non square pixels
+#### Non-square pixels
 {{% launch-weasis id="st-square" params="studyUID=2.16.756.5.5.100.397184556.14391.1373576413.1508" %}}

 {{% notice info %}}
-Stretch or shrink the image according the "pixel spacing" or "pixel aspect ratio" field.
+Stretch or shrink the image according to the "pixel spacing" or "pixel aspect ratio" field.
 {{% /notice %}}

 ------------------------------------------------------------------------